Old Masters (novel): Plot summary

 The book is set in Vienna on one day around the year of its publication, 1985. (p.
 193) Reger is an 82-year-old music critic who writes pieces for The Times.
-For over thirty years he has sat on the same bench in front of Tintoretto's White-Bearded Man in the Bordone Room of the Kunsthistorisches Museum for four or five hours of the morning of every second day.
+For over thirty years he has sat on the same bench in front of Tintoretto's White-Bearded Man, inventory nr.
+GG_25, on display in the Bordone Room of the Kunsthistorisches Museum for four or five hours of the morning of every second day.
 He finds this environment the one in which he can do his best thinking.
 He is aided in this habit by the gallery attendant Irrsigler, who prevents other visitors from using the bench when Reger requires it.

 The book is narrated entirely by Atzbacher, who met Reger in the museum the day before and with whom Reger then arranged to meet again in the museum on this day - thus, exceptionally, visiting the museum on two consecutive days.
 They had arranged to meet in the Bordone Room at 11.30, but they both arrive early, and the first 170 pages of the book consist of Atzbacher's thoughts and recollections as he surreptitiously watches Reger in his usual position.
 These are dominated by Reger's thoughts and recollections, as previously related to Atzbacher.
 Atzbacher tells of the deaths of Reger's wife and sister, and of his contempt for various aspects of Austrian and occasionally German society, including Beethoven, Bruckner, Heidegger and Stifter, the state and "state artists" in general, and the sanitary condition of Viennese toilets.
 Reger considers the idea of a supposed "perfect" work of art to be unbearable, and so seeks to render them bearable by finding flaws within them.